 The dirty areas sublayer is symbolized using a bitmask value in the Status field to indicate how it was created:

 - Subnetwork error

 The Status attribute field uses bitwise encoding to represent the operation that created the dirty area.
-For example, a deleted feature is represented by an edit dirty area with bit 1 and is displayed with a status of 2 (2^1 = 2).
+For example, a deleted feature is represented by an edit dirty area with bit 1 and is displayed with a Status of 2 (2^1 = 2).
 These values are summated if multiple operations led to the creation of the dirty area.
 As another example, if connectivity exists between a junction and a line without a corresponding junction-edge or edge-junction-edge connectivity rule, this would create an error dirty area represented by bit 3 and displayed with a Status of 8 (2^3 = 8) when the features are validated.
 When the feature is modified to address the error, the feature is represented by the error bit 3 and edit bit 1 and is displayed with a Status of 9 (2^3 = 8) + (2^0 = 1).
 A Status Description field is displayed in the pop-up expression to provide additional information about the operation that created the dirty area.
 For example, a record with the Status value of 9 would display a Status Description of 1:Inserted/Updated feature, 8:Feature error in a situation in which the feature in error was modified.

 Validating the network topology maintains consistency between what you see on the map and what is present in the network topology.
 Analytic operations rely on the network topology and thus may return unexpected results if dirty areas exist.
 For example, if the path of a trace traverses a dirty area, the results are not guaranteed to be consistent with what you see on the map.
-The Validate Consistency option in the Trace tool is important to use to ensure trace results do not include results that intersect dirty areas.
+The Validate Consistency option in the Trace tool provides an important check to ensure trace results do not include results that intersect dirty areas.

 Dirty areas in Utility Network version 3 or earlier